spham395/08-C-Programming/03_Arrays_strings/demonstration_labs/05_Practice_Stringsexercise_2.md

 printf("%s\n%s\n%s\n", one, two, three);
 ```

-After execution of the fragment in Exercise 11, is the value of city still “Washington DC 20059”?
+After execution of the fragment in previous problem, is the value of city still “Washington DC 20059”?